Bangladesh Cricket Team Arrives in India with High Hopes and Confidence | Sports-Games

 Bangladesh Cricket Team Arrives in India with High Hopes and Confidence

-The confident Bangladesh cricket team arrived in India on Sunday for a series comprising two Test matches and three T20Is.
-Skipper Najmul Hossain Shanto believes their recent 2-0 victory against Pakistan has boosted their confidence.
-Shanto emphasized the importance of proper process and performance in achieving good results against the formidable Indian team.
+The Bangladesh cricket squad landed in India on Sunday for two Test matches and three T20Is.
+Skipper Najmul Hossain Shanto expressed confidence following their 2-0 series win in Pakistan.
+The team arrived in Chennai and received a warm welcome with adequate security measures in place.
+Training starts Monday.

 - Country: